 School Improvement Board

-The School Improvement Members (formerly referred to as Governors) of St. Clement’s CofE Primary School bring expertise from all areas of the community, not just education but from commercial backgrounds and the wider school community.
-They meet on a regular basis to provide challenge and support to the Executive Principal and Head of School, drawing on their knowledge and experience.
+The School Improvement Members (formerly referred to as Governors) of St. Clement’s CofE Primary School bring expertise from all areas of the community, not just education.
+They meet on a regular basis to provide challenge and support to the Head of School, drawing on their knowledge and experience.

 They monitor the impact of policies and oversee school budgets and staffing, report on school achievements and respond to inspection recommendations.
-They ask the searching questions that need to be asked of an outstanding school whilst respecting the positions of the Executive Principal and Head of School.
+They ask the searching questions that need to be asked of an outstanding school whilst respecting the position of the Head of School.

-What does it take to be a School Improvement Members?
+What does it take to be a School Improvement Board Member?

-School Improvement Members don’t need any special qualifications.
+School Improvement Board Members do not need any special qualifications.
 They just need enthusiasm, commitment, and an interest in contributing to the school.
-School Improvement Members attend a full governing body meeting once a term but may also sit on smaller committees to look at specific areas of school life.
+School Improvement Board Members attend a full governing body meeting 5 times a year, but may also sit on smaller committees to look at specific areas of school life.
 Additionally School Improvement Board Members need to be committed and available to engage with school by monitoring and evaluating areas of the school improvement plan and other aspects of school life.